Aegis — The Agent Firewall

 - deterministic hash identity

-The canonical Aegis bundle is presented as a portable, hash-addressable subsystem artifact suitable for inspection, comparison, and future verification workflows.
+The canonical Aegis bundle is presented as a portable, hash-addressable subsystem artifact suitable for inspection, comparison, and verification-oriented review.

-These surfaces help Aegis function as an inspectable trust-layer subsystem rather than a local demo only.
+These surfaces help Aegis function as an inspectable lifecycle verification subsystem rather than a local demo only.

 How To Engage With Aegis